 #23 Raspberry Pi 400 could have had a touchpad or TrackPoint

 Eben Upton says that there were considerations of integrating a TrackPoint (also known as a pointing stick) into the keyboard.
 Mostly, IBM and Lenovo ThinkPads used to have these.
-It takes a bit to get used to, but it has the big advantage that you don’t need to lift your hands off the keyboard.
+It takes a bit to adapt, but it has the big advantage that you don’t need to lift your hands off the keyboard.

 A TrackPoint would have fit the form factor perfectly – in the end, however, Raspberry Pi decided against it.

-A touchpad was also considered, but the idea was dropped because many users would prefer their own pointing devices.
+They also considered a touchpade, but they soon dropped the idea, because many users would prefer their own pointing devices.
 And Raspberry Pi is all about providing the most value to most users.
 Same as real time clocks – users requiring a realtime clock can simply add one using the GPIO expansion port.

 Watch this fascinating interview with Eben Upton, to hear his thoughts on the TrackPoint and many other questions about current Raspberry products (including Windows on Raspberry Pi!):

 Same as on the Raspberry Pi 4, the USB 2.0 OTG port is also exposed on the Raspberry Pi 400, on the USB C power connector.
 Technically speaking, therefore, you get your fourth USB port back 🙂